-Authors: Professor Gordan M Vujanić, Sidra Medicine, Doha, Qatar

-Professor Neil J Sebire, Great Ormond Street Hospital (GOSH), London
+Authors: Professor Gordan M Vujanić, Sidra Medicine, Doha, Qatar Professor Neil J Sebire, Great Ormond Street Hospital (GOSH), London

-Unique document number G057

-Document name Dataset for histopathological reporting of renal tumours in childhood

-Version number 3

-Produced by Gordan Vujanić is Professor of Paediatric Pathology, chair of the Children's Cancer and Leukaemia Group (CCLG) pathology panel for renal tumours of childhood, and chair of the International Society of Paediatric Oncology's (SIOP) paediatric renal tumour pathology panel.
-Neil Sebire is Professor of Paediatric Pathology, lead oncological pathologist for GOSH, network lead for paediatric oncological pathology in London and has been a member of the CCLG paediatric renal tumour pathology panel for 15 years.
+Unique document number G057 Document name Dataset for histopathological reporting of renal tumours in childhood Version number 4 Produced by Gordan Vujanić is Professor of Paediatric Pathology, Chair of the Children's Cancer and Leukaemia Group (CCLG) pathology panel for renal tumours of childhood and Chair of the International Society of Paediatric Oncology's (SIOP) paediatric renal tumour pathology panel.
+Neil Sebire is Professor of Paediatric Pathology, Lead Oncological Pathologist for GOSH, Network Lead for paediatric oncological pathology in London and has been a member of the CCLG paediatric renal tumour pathology panel for 15 years.
+Date active June 2023 (to be implemented within three months) Date for review June 2026 Comments This document replaces the 3rd edition of the Dataset for Renal Tumours in Childhood , published in 2018.
+In accordance with the College's pre-publications policy, this document was on the Royal College of Pathologists' website for consultation from 27 February to 27 March 2023.

-Date active November 2018

-Date for review November 2021

-Comments This document replaces the 2 nd edition of Dataset for renal tumours in childhood , published in 2015.
-In accordance with the College's pre-publications policy, this document was on the Royal College of Pathologists' website for consultation from 15 August to 12 September 2018.
 Responses and authors' comments are available to view on request.
-Dr Bridget Wilkins

-Clinical Director of Clinical Effectiveness
+Dr Brian Rous Clinical Lead for Guideline Review

-The Royal College of Pathologists 6 Alie Street, London E1 8QT

-Tel: 020 7451 6700 Fax: 020 7451 6701 Web: www.rcpath.org
+The Royal College of Pathologists 6 Alie Street, London E1 8QT Tel: 020 7451 6700 Fax: 020 7451 6701 Web: www.rcpath.org

-Registered charity in England and Wales, no. 261035 © 2018, The Royal College of Pathologists
+Registered charity in England and Wales, no. 261035 © 2023, The Royal College of Pathologists

 This work is copyright.
 You may download, display, print and reproduce this document for your personal, non-commercial use.
 Requests and inquiries concerning reproduction and rights should be addressed to the Royal College of Pathologists at the above address.
-First published: 2018.
+First published: 2023.